About Hefestos

 HEFESTOS is conceived as an open and progressive cooperation space that grows as new organisations join.

-Participation process:
+Participation process

-1. Send your Expression of Interest
+Send your Expression of Interest (Eol)

-3. Join the HEFESTOS Coordination Group
+Join the HEFESTOS Industry Cooperation Group

-Once onboarded, organisations become part of the Coordination Group, the central forum of the Hub.
-Members may review structured evidence on BFR uses, alternatives and value chains, discuss complex applications and substitution barriers, and contribute inputs to the BFR Substitution Action Roadmap that will inform EU‑level actions.
+Once onboarded, organisations become part of the Cooperation Group, the central forum of the Hub.
+Members may review structured evidence on BFR uses, alternatives and value chains, discuss complex applications and substitution barriers, and contribute inputs to the BFR Substitution Action Roadmap that will inform EU-level actions.

-4. Take part in consultations and technical activities
+Take part in consultations and technical activities

 Members choose how and when to engage, depending on relevance and availability.
 Typical activities include:

-• Questionnaires capturing comparable, cross‑sector input (especially helpful for SMEs),
+• Questionnaires capturing comparable, cross-sector input, especially helpful for SMEs.

-• one‑to‑one interviews on specific applications or barriers,
+• One-to-one interviews on specific applications or barriers.

-• technical and sector meetings to validate findings and prioritise use cases,
+• Technical and sector meetings to validate findings and prioritise use cases.

 All tools are designed to avoid any exchange of commercially sensitive information and are moderated by an independent technical secretariat to keep discussions within a safe scope.

-5. Benefit from continuous visibility
+Benefit from continuous visibility

 Participating organisations may:

-• display their logo on the HEFESTOS website to signal commitment to safer chemicals,
+• Display their logo on the HEFESTOS website to signal commitment to safer chemicals.

-• help surface emerging solutions and knowledge that feed into the collective evidence base.
+• Help surface emerging solutions and knowledge that feed into the collective evidence base.

-6. Strict compliance with EU competition law
+Strict compliance with EU competition law

 The cooperation framework includes safeguards to prevent any exchange of commercially sensitive information.
 Discussions are moderated by AIMPLAS as a neutral technical facilitator.

-7. Anonymised and aggregated outputs
+Anonymised and aggregated outputs

 Any information contributed by organisations is compiled in aggregated or non-attributable format.
 No company-specific data are made public or shared without explicit consent.

-8. Secure data handling and protection
+Secure data handling and protection

 All data are stored on secure servers following the Data Management Plan and EU GDPR requirements.
 Access is restricted to authorised project staff.